dayanandraut/my-favourite-series/README.md

 # My Favourite Series
 This angular app is created to demonstrate CRUD operation using in-memory API (to simulate REST api)
+## Major concepts used in this project are:
+  1. Setting up angular project
+  2. Installing and configuring in-memory-angular-web-api
+  3. Installing and configuring bootstrap and font-awesome
+  4. Components and services
+  5. Directives
+  5. Forms and Data Binding
+  6. Routing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.